Clever/clever-php/README.md

 CleverDistrict::retrieve($id); // gets district with ID $id
 ```

-`all()` returns an array of Clever objects, while `retrieve()` returns a single instance.
+`all()` returns an array of Clever objects, while `retrieve()` returns a single instance of an object.
 Each Clever object has an additional set of instance methods corresponding to "second-level" information.
 For example, getting all of the schools, teachers, students, and sections for a district could be done like so:

 ```php
 $demo_district = CleverDistrict::retrieve("4fd43cc56d11340000000005");